LuisR-jpg/Artificial-Intelligence---UP/Courses and Miscellaneous/Research/MechanismBalancing.md

   - [ ] Use a metaheuristic or evolutionary algorithm and then improve the solution with gradient descent

   - Spatial analysis

+    - Math analysis

+        - [ ] Is there a local minimum or several minima?

+        - [ ] What does a function that has a single minimum look like?

+        - [ ] Is it concave or convex?

+        - [ ] Is it linear?

+        - [ ] Is this a continuous function?

     - [ ] Create heatmaps to see where the optimization of the different functions overlap to find a neutral point.